-(These are recaps of our “Hidden Apron at Home” Instagram Live sessions held on my @errant_diner account focusing on the fundamentals of cooking as I, a non-chef, understand them.
+(* These are recaps of our “Hidden Apron at Home” Instagram Live sessions held on my @errant_diner account focusing on the fundamentals of cooking as I, a non-chef, understand them.
 They are based on my experiences learning how to cook and deal with systems and ways of thinking vs. just recipes.
-This first session dealt with “Confidence” and featured my friend Alexa Alfaro of Meat on Street, Milwaukee’s first and only Filipino food truck)
+The first session and taping dealt with “Confidence” and featured my friend Alexa Alfaro of Meat on Street, Milwaukee’s first and only Filipino food truck)

 When people think of first starting to cook, seasoned cooks will point you to a few starting points: your mise en place, how to use a knife, maybe a few basic recipes.
 I argue however that a lot of “cooking” happens before you even touch a single ingredient or turn on the stove; it’s the mindset and way of approaching cooking that makes all the difference between cooking as a lifelong skill or something only done on special occasions limited to a few comfortable dishes with specific steps or worse, during a forced quarantine.
 I believe the first key ingredient/way of thinking we have to discuss is Confidence.